autogoal/autogoal/docs/index.md

 ## Documentation

 This documentation is available in HTML and PDF versions.
 If you are reading the PDF version, some features like search and navigation are unfortunately not available.
+It also has some rendering issues with respect to icons.

 The HTML version can be deployed by downloading the AutoGOAL Docker image and running:

-    docker run -p 8000:8000 autogoal/autogoal mkdocs serve
+    docker run -p 8000:8000 autogoal/autogoal mkdocs serve -a 0.0.0.0:8000

 And navigating to [localhost:8000](http://localhost:8000).